 \paragraph{Encoder-Decoder Architecture: } We adopt ResNet18~\cite{resnet18} as the encoder backbone that outputs a feature vector of size $[512 \times 4 \times 10]$.
 The decoder consists of an average pooling layer (pool size=$[1,1]$), a dropout layer ($p=0.8$), and a fully connected layer.
 The final fully connected layer either outputs 20 joints x 3 coordinates = 60 coordinates for the hand pose tracking model, or outputs the predicted label for gesture classification models.

-\subsection{Training Scheme}
+\subsubsection{Training Scheme}

-Our models are implemented in PyTorch and trained on an NVIDIA GeForce RTX 2080 Ti. \paragraph{Hand Pose Tracking Model} We use the Adam Optimizer with a learning rate scheduler starting at 0.002.
+Our models are implemented in PyTorch and trained on an NVIDIA GeForce RTX 2080 Ti.
+For the \textit{hand pose tracking model}, we use the Adam Optimizer with a learning rate scheduler starting at 0.002.
 We train the regression model to predict the 20 $\times$ 3 hand joint coordinates using the mean-square error (MSE) loss.
 We train the user-independent model with 10 epochs and a batch size of 256.
 We fine-tune the model with another 15 epochs and a batch size of 32.

-\paragraph{Gesture Classification Model} We use the Adam Optimizer with a learning rate scheduler starting at 0.0002.
+For the \textit{gestures classfication model}, we use the Adam Optimizer with a learning rate scheduler starting at 0.0002.
 We train the classification model to predict the gesture label using the cross entropy loss.
 The batch size is 32.
 We train the user-independent model with 120 epochs and fine-tune the model with another 120 epochs.